Electropaedia logo

 Failure Predictions

-Battery Cycle Life
+Battery Cycle Life and Ageing Characteristics

 Since cell ageing is reasonably linear during the measurement period, it is tempting to extrapolate long term performance from short term results to reach early conclusions avoiding prolonged or impractical test programmes.
 The linear performance degradation with age implies that wearout failures are due to a single ageing mechanism and unless the tests are continued till all the test samples have failed, there is no guarantee that a second failure mode will not come into play at a later time, accelerating the ageing rate.
 Furthermore, what the published graphs of capacity against time generally do not show is the dispersion of the results, neither do they show the dependence on temperature and rate.

-The diagram above also shows that basing performance warranties on a single line ageing characteristic could be very dangerous since by the target or quoted lifetime, half of the cells will have failed.
+The diagram above also shows that basing performance warranties on a single line ageing characteristic could be very dangerous since by the target or quoted lifetime, over half of the cells will have failed.

 Similar arguments apply when the specified lifetime is based on the growth of the cell's internal impedance rather than its capacity reduction.